ispc/ispc/docs/ispc.rst

 It is illegal to overload functions declared with ``extern "C"`` linkage;
 ``ispc`` issues an error in this case.

-Function calls back to C/C++ are not made if none of the program instances want to make the call.
+**Only a single function call is made back to C++ for the entire gang of runing program instances**.
+Furthermore, function calls back to C/C++ are not made if none of the program instances want to make the call.
 For example, given code like:

 ::